Duncanma/Blog/content/Blog/2004-01-09-this-would-make-a-great-halloween-costume.md

 <http://www.nightmarearmor.com/>

-Of course, since it is over $3000 USD, it won&#8217;t be my costume anytime soon&#8230;
+Of course, since it is over $3000 USD, it won't be my costume anytime soon...